What are VOCs?

 - They do not identify individual VOCs (e.g. toluene, acetone, ethanol, etc.)

 - They are blind to formaldehyde and methane, both important gases

 - Their results can only be considered approximations

-For more advanced VOC testing, an air sample must be collected from the space and sent to a laboratory for analysis.
-Lab analysis is typically using a method called gas chromatography and mass spectrometry (GC/MS).
-This approach does identify individual VOCs and their concentrations, however, it is more costly.
+For more advanced VOC testing, an air sample must be collected and sent to a laboratory for analysis.
+Indoor Science may collect the air sample quickly as a grab sample or over time using a whole air sample (“SUMMA Canister”).
+Or we may collect an air sample using a thermal desorption tube with an air pump over the course of a few hours.
+In occupational settings, we may even use passive diffusion badges over an eight hour period for exposure monitoring.
+Lab analysis is typically via a method called gas chromatography and mass spectrometry (GC/MS).
+This approach is able to identify individual VOCs and their concentrations, however, it is more costly.

 What if you find a problem?

 The few other companies that do VOC testing may be proficient at collecting the samples, but they will likely stumble when it comes to interpreting the results.
 They will likely give you a list of dozens of VOCs found and leave you to figure out the difference between 1,4 dichlorobenzene and trichloroethylene.
 We compare your results to a number of exposure guidelines from organizations such as OSHA and EPA.
 Because of our vast experience with air testing, we can let you know if the results are normal for your type of space.

 We may be familiar with a specific VOC that is high in your results and be able to link it back to a specific product category.
 We can work with you to look through ingredient lists and information from safety data sheets to find the exact VOC source.